Lets Read At Mayfield

 We have set about banding the range of books which are 'non scheme' through school.
 We need to ensure there is appropriate challenge to support the 'free choice' of books that our children make and they support the fully decodable Pearson Scheme as much as possible.
 This first stage book banding is now in place in the class libraries and forms part of the Secret Garden Library.

-NEW CLASS 'READING BAYS'
+DEDICATED CLASS 'READING BAYS'